-Pay by weight Bin Charges were supposed to become compulsory in Ireland back in July 2016 – but those changes were suspended for a year after concerns about bin companies raising prices .
-The government then agreed with the bin companies to suspend the introduction of pay by weight charging for 12 months until July 2017.
+Pay by weight Bin Charges were first supposed to become compulsory in Ireland back in July 2016 .
+However those changes were suspended for a year after concerns about bin companies raising prices.

 In July 2017 : The Department of Communications, Climate Action and Environment announced that they would not be enforcing a Pay by Weight system .
-Instead – they will just no longer allow flat rate bin charges to be applied.
+Instead – they would no longer allow flat rate bin charges to be applied.

-So new customers or renewing customers cannot be offered a flat rate fee for residual household waste from 30th September 2017.
+So new customers or renewing customers cannot be offered a flat rate fee for residual household waste after 30th September 2017.

-So – this means wWaste collection companies will be free to use several options or combinations of charging methods such as :- standing charges, pay per-lift, pay per-kilogramme, pay by weight-bands, and weight allowance charges.
+- weight allowance charges.
 Standing charges are still going to be allowed but the bin companies will also have to incorporate a charge that relates to the amount of waste a household produces.

 Note: If you live in a town with a population of over 500 – your bin provider is obliged to give you a brown bin for food waste and other organic waste.
-This was supposed to have been the case for over a year now – but it seems some waste companies have not been providing them in some areas.
+This was supposed to have been the case since 2016 – but it seems some waste companies have not been providing them in some areas.